TeamDaisyX/DaisyX/README.md

 - [sithum batrow](https://github.com/sbatrow)
 - [LEGENDX](https://github.com/LEGENDXOP)

-> And as always thanks to AioGram devs, Dan for pyrogram, lonami for telethon and Durov for telegram
+> And credits goes to all who supported, all who helped and API & environmental equirement package devs and all projects helped in making this project
 > Special thanks to you for using bot